canonical/pebble/docs/reference/index.md

 ## Layers

-Your service configuration is defined as a stack of "layers".
+Pebble configuration is defined as a stack of "layers".

 ```{toctree}
 :titlesonly: